Sensors in Space

 Course Overview

 Discover the fascinating world of sensors in space and how they are used to collect and interpret data across the electromagnetic spectrum.
-This course provides in-depth knowledge and practical skills, culminating in a hands-on workshop with industry experts.

 • Course Name: Sensors in Space